 The University of Wisconsin–Madison and Wisconsin Alumni Research Foundation (WARF) have a strong presence in biotechnology, entrepreneurship, and technology transfer.
 One essential element of these areas is the patent process.
 The Biotechnology Training Program’s (BTP) focus on these areas and the importance of patents inspired BTP alumnus Daniel Agnew to pursue a career as a patent agent, and he is currently working at Roche Sequencing Solutions.

 Agnew came to UW–Madison in 2007 for a Ph.D. in chemical engineering, studying under Professor Brian Pfleger.
-Pfleger, a BTP trainer, encouraged Agnew to be a trainee.
+Pfleger, a BTP mentor, encouraged Agnew to be a trainee.
 In Pfleger’s lab he studied how to engineer microbes to produce chemicals of interest.
 His work focused on how to engineer bacteria to produce plastics that could be used as an alternative to plastic derived from petroleum.

 “I came in with an engineering background so I had little knowledge of the life sciences,” Agnew says.
 “I was doing a lot of molecular biology in the lab so I knew BTP would be useful for getting exposure to the life sciences through the minor requirements.”

 In the BTP Foundations course, a presentation by WARF piqued his interest.
 WARF had just started its WARF Ambassadors program to teach graduate students and postdoctoral scholars about the process of patents and technology transfer and also to elevate WARF’s profile on campus by having student partners in labs all across campus.
 He successfully joined and kept working with WARF for two years, meeting numerous patent attorneys and agents who guided his career.